EUdict

 governor representing a sovereign in a colony, orange-and-black butterfly, province governor who represents the king; orange and black butterfly that is native to North America and somewhat resembles the monarchviceroy

-About EUdict
+About Eudict

-EUdict is a collection of online dictionaries for the languages spoken mostly in the European Community.
+EUdict (European dictionary) is a collection of online dictionaries for the languages spoken mostly in Europe.
 These dictionaries are the result of the work of many authors who worked very hard and finally offered their product free of charge on the internet thus making it easier to all of us to communicate with each other.
-For more information about the authors see Credits.
+Some of the dictionaries have only a few thousand words, others have more than 320,000.
+Some of the words may be incorrectly translated or mistyped.

 Options

-There are several ways to use this dictionary.
-The most common way is by word input (you must know which language the word is in) but you can also use your browser's search box and bookmarklets (or favelets).
 There are two Japanese-English (and Japanese-French) dictionaries and one contains Kanji and Kana (Kana in English and French pair due to improved searching).
 For the same reason the Chinese dictionary contains traditional and simplified Chinese terms on one side and Pinyin and English terms on the other.

-Browser integration
+Browser integration (Search plugins)

 Perhaps the best way to enable dictionary search is through integration into the search field of your browser.
-To add EUdict alongside Google, Yahoo!, Amazon and other search engines in Mozilla Firefox or Internet Explorer, simply click on link below with appropriate language pair and confirm your decision.
-And you're ready to go; select EUdict from the drop-down list (on the right side of navigation tool-bar) input a word and press Enter.
-Internet Explorer 8+ users can also use accelerators.
-For Firefox and IE users there are browser's search plugins.
+To add EUdict alongside Google, Yahoo!, Amazon and other search engines in Mozilla Firefox or Internet Explorer, simply click on link after the title Browser integration, select appropriate language pair and confirm your decision.
+And you're ready to go; select EUdict from the drop-down list in search field (Firefox) or address bar (IE), input a word and press Enter.
+In Chrome, first click on a language pair and change the search keyword in the field 'Keyword' to a keyword (eg: 'eudict').
+Afterwards, you simply type the chosen keyword in the address bar to start the search in the chosen dictionary.

 Bookmarklets

-To enable word translation from any page, use bookmarklets.
-A bookmarklet is a small JavaScript script stored as a bookmark in you browser.
+There is a way to enable word translation from any page: Bookmarklets.
+A bookmarklet is a small JavaScript code stored as a bookmark in you browser.

 Tips and tricks

-If you want to type a character which isn't on your keyboard, simply select it from the drop-down list.
-For this option – and also bookmarklets – to work, JavaScript must be enabled in your browser.
-For quick access to text input field press Alt + I (in Internet Explorer and Firefox 1.x), Alt + Shift + I (in Firefox) and Shift + Esc + I (in Opera).
-If you are unable to add a bookmarklet in Mozilla Firefox according to the instructions above, there is another way; right click on a link and select "Bookmark this link...".
-Now you can drag this link from Bookmarks to the Bookmarks Toolbar.
+If you want to type a character which isn't on your keyboard, simply pick it from a list of special characters.
+If you are unable to add a bookmarklet in Mozilla Firefox according to the instructions above, there is another way; right click on a link and select Bookmark this link… Now you can drag this link from Bookmarks to the Bookmarks Toolbar.